Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 starring Licia Maglietta and Bruno Ganz

-My favorite Venice movie, released in 2000 and known as Pane i Tulepani in Italian, is about a suburban Italian housewife who accepts a ride to Venice on a whim after she's been left behind by a tour bus during a family vacation.
+One of our favorite Venice movies, released in 2000 and known as Pane i Tulepani in Italian, is about a suburban Italian wife and mother who accepts a ride to Venice on a whim after she's been left behind by a tour bus during a family vacation.
 She finds a room, meets a cast of oddball characters, talks her way into a job, and samples life as an independent woman while her husband desperately tries to track her down and bring her home.
 The movie is delightful, even if the comedy is a bit heavy-handed at times, and the locations are well off the beaten Venetian track.

 starring Woody Allen, Alan Alda, Goldie Hawn, Drew Barrymore, Julia Roberts, etc.